vaishnavitv/IOCAutofacSimpleDemo/README.md

 # IOCAutofacSimpleDemo
  Managing Dependency Injection in C# with Autofac

- ccording to Wikipedia the Dependency Inversion Principle (popularized by Robert Martin) states that:
+According to Wikipedia the Dependency Inversion Principle (popularized by Robert Martin) states that:

     High-level modules should not depend upon low-level modules.
 Both should depend upon abstractions.
     Abstractions should not depend upon details.
 Details should depend upon abstractions.